A1vinSmith/OSEP/THM/Capstone/README.md

 Once you discover the webmail server, you can use these details to authenticate and recover additional project information from your mailbox.
 Once you have performed actions to compromise the network, please authenticate to e-Citizen in order to provide an update to the government.
 If your update is sufficient, you will be awarded a flag to indicate progress.
 ```

 # Web Server (`10.200.52.13`) Linux
+Let's start with the **external** server -> WebServer

-However, the SWIFT backend exposes an internal web application at [http://swift.bank.thereserve.loc/](http://swift.bank.thereserve.loc/) which TheReserve uses to facilitate transfers.
+However, the SWIFT backend exposes an **internal** web application at [http://swift.bank.thereserve.loc/](http://swift.bank.thereserve.loc/) which TheReserve uses to facilitate transfers.
 The government has provided a general process for transfers.
 To transfer funds:

 1. A customer makes a request that funds should be transferred and receives a transfer code.
 2. The customer contacts the bank and provides this transfer code.